 Work Package (WP) 1 (following H1): Unveiling and Measuring Doctrinal Realism in Israeli Public Law

-This phase entails doctrinal and analytical exploration (Task 1) as well as data-mining of legal texts (Task 2) in order to unveil and measure expressions of doctrinal realism in Israeli public law.
+This phase entails doctrinal and analytical exploration (Task 1) as well as data mining of legal texts (Task 2) in order to identify and measure expressions of doctrinal realism in Israeli public law.

-Task 1: Mapping and framing the public law doctrines which express doctrinal realism.
-This stage will entail doctrinal analytical analysis of main issues related to public law based on prevailing case law, including the following subjects: constitutional ripeness, babysitter procedures; reasonableness and proportionality and its sub-tests; remedies; judicial review of parliament (Knesset) decisions; judicial review of Basic Laws; and context-based judicial review.
-Other issues related to doctrinal realism will be collected and framed during the first year of the project, inter alia following the findings of Task 2.
+Task 1: Mapping and framing the public law doctrines that express doctrinal realism.
+This stage will entail doctrinal analytical analysis of central issues related to public law based on prevailing case law, including the following subjects: constitutional ripeness, babysitter procedures; reasonableness and proportionality and its sub-tests; remedies; judicial review of parliamentary (Knesset) decisions; judicial review of the Basic Laws; and context-based judicial review.
+Other issues related to doctrinal realism will be identified and categorized during the first year of the project, including those informed by the findings of Task 2.
 The doctrinal analysis will result in academic papers describing the doctrinal development in these areas.

-Task 2: Empirical analysis of the entire population of constitutional and administrative law Supreme Court decisions in the years 1948-2024.
-This stage will include data-mining using machine learning (ML) tools in search of self-reflection expressions of the Supreme Court.
-Expressions such as: “this court will restrain itself,” “this court does not use…”; "the scope of judicial review in this area is limited” will be searched by using Text mining, also referred to as knowledge discovery from textual databases (KDT), comprises a set of methods and techniques employed for the study and analysis of extensive databases.
+Task 2: Empirical analysis of the entire corpus of constitutional and administrative law Supreme Court decisions in the years 1948–2024.
+This stage will include data mining using machine learning (ML) tools in search of Supreme Court expressions of self-reflection.
+Expressions such as: “this court will restrain itself,” “this court does not use…”; “the scope of judicial review in this area is limited” will be searched by using text mining, also referred to as knowledge discovery from textual databases (KDT).
+KDT comprises a set of methods and techniques employed to study and analyze extensive databases.
 Central to this approach is establishing relationships among extracted pieces of information, aiming to uncover patterns or connections within the examined texts.
 Information extraction involves searching for specific details in documents, considering the order and proximity of words to discern between statements with identical keywords but different meanings.
 The information extraction process commences with a natural language database, utilizing it to construct a structured database.
 This structured database facilitates the scanning of text to identify words or phrases corresponding to each field in the database.
 Consequently, KDT serves as a bridge between quantitative statistical analysis and qualitative examination.
 KDT is applied in studies across diverse fields, including law, particularly within the realm of public law (Hall & Wright, 2008).

-Since some constitutional cases are included in criminal and civil cases of the Supreme Court, the ML operation of the data-mining will be conducted on civil and criminal cases as well.
-This inquiry will enable to unveil the scope, appearances, and characteristics of judicial self-reflection in Israeli public law, and to identify further manifestations of pragmatic realism while supplementing the issues mentioned in Task 1.
+Since some constitutional issues arise in criminal and civil cases of the Supreme Court, the ML operation of the data mining will be conducted on civil and criminal cases as well.
+This inquiry will enable us to unveil the scope, appearances, and characteristics of judicial self-reflection in Israeli public law and to identify further manifestations of pragmatic realism while supplementing the issues mentioned in Task 1.

 WP2 (following H2): Empirical unveiling of legal hyper-realism perception among various legal and political stakeholders

-This phase aims to capture the perception of law in light of hyper-realism by conducting an empirical inquiry using a few methodologies: Hyper-Realism Survey (Task 3); in-depth qualitative interviews (Task 4); and desk analysis of the legal reforms’ materials (Task 5).
+This phase aims to capture the perception of law in light of hyper-realism by conducting an empirical inquiry using a few methodologies: Hyper-Realism Survey (Task 3); in-depth qualitative interviews (Task 4); and desk analysis of the legal reform materials (Task 5).